Skip to main content

 An example custom criteria to evaluate how well a RAG system abstains from responding might be:

-Determine whether the answer is accurate based on the provided context.
-If the context does not provide information needed to answer the question, the answer should state ‘Unable to respond based on available information.
+Determine whether the response is accurate based on the provided context.
+If the context does not provide information needed to answer the question, the response should state ‘Unable to respond based on available information’.

 Calibrating TLM scores against human quality ratings